Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Pincher's Pro Tip

 Get quotes from multiple insurers after installing solar panels.
-Some providers specialize in homes with renewable energy systems and may offer better rates or broader coverage than your current insurer.
-Rates can vary significantly by company and state.
-Keep in mind that home insurance costs are also being influenced by climate-related risks in many parts of the country.
+Some providers offer green home insurance discounts of 5% to 10% for renewable energy systems.
+Keep in mind that home insurance costs are also being pushed higher by climate-related risks in many parts of the country.

 System Value Estimated Annual Premium Increase